jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 ## Limitations

-The current implementation of this construction is hardware-accelerated and requires the Intel SSSE3 extensions, as well as the `aesni` and `pclmul` instructions.
+The current implementation of this construction is hardware-accelerated and requires the Intel AES-NI extensions, or the ARM Crypto extensions.

-Intel Westmere processors \(introduced in 2010\) and newer meet the requirements.
+Intel Westmere processors \(introduced in 2010\) and newer, as well as the vast majority of 64-bit ARM processors meet the requirements.

 There are no plans to support non hardware-accelerated implementations of AES-GCM.
 If portability is a concern, use ChaCha20-Poly1305 instead.

 Before using the functions below, hardware support for AES can be checked with: